Sorry, you need to enable JavaScript to visit this website.

 Samsung

-Anisa Su joined the Global Open eco-System Team within the memory division of Samsung as a software engineer after graduation from the University of Washington with a B.S. in Computer Science in 2024.
+Anisa Su joined the Global Open eco-System Team within the memory division of Samsung as a software engineer after graduating from the University of Washington with a B.S. in Computer Science in 2024.
 She is interested in building expertise in systems software/memory management.

 Principal Research Scientist